zubinchopra/portaldocs/portal-sdk/generated/portalfx-editscopeless-overview.md

 **NOTE**: Unlike previous version of SDK, No-PDL blades do not add padding or docking content behavior by default.
 This  makes style management easier.

-<a name="forms-without-editscopes-replacing-action-bar-with-button"></a>
+<a name="forms-without-editscopes-replacing-action-bars-with-buttons"></a>
-### Replacing Action Bar with Button
+### Replacing action bars with buttons

-Out-of-the-box CSS classes can be used to dock a button at the bottom of blade and make it look like an Action Bar.
+Out-of-the-box CSS classes can dock a button at the bottom of blade to make it look like an Action Bar.

 The following sample demonstrates how to replace the action bar by docking a button and errorInfo box at the bottom of the blade by using the `msportalfx-docking-footer` css class.
 The `msportalfx-padding` class  adds 10 x 10 padding to the docked footer.